 Want to get into showing, but not sure how to go about getting started?
 We and some of our cattery friends will be more than happy to help you out.
 The CFA and TICA websites are a good place to find information about showing your cat.
 We will be happy to walk you through the process of registering for a show, getting your cat ready, setting up at the shows and getting your cat to the show ring.

 Please contact us prior to completing deposit or purchase contracts.
-Specific information for kittens will be added and a complete contract will be e-mailed to you.
+Specific information for kittens and deposit information will be added and a complete contract will be e-mailed to you to sign and return.
+The contracts on this page are for reference only and do not reflect current deposit and payment information.

 🌲 🌲 🌲 🌲 🌲 🌲 🌲 🌲